How Cognitor Works: Six Specialist Lenses, Five Independent Verdicts, One Auditable Process

 PSYCHEMarket Psychology & Collective BiasWhat emotional or behavioral dynamics are distorting pricing this week?

 Each specialist analyzes only through their domain lens — no cross-contamination of conclusions between them.
-Each week the scenario is evaluated against the same fixed ~40 US-listed ETF universe; the published dossier then deep-dives the subset selected for that scenario.
+HELIOS does not see what PSYCHE concludes before forming its own assessment.
+The result is genuinely independent perspectives on the same weekly scenario.
+Each week, the scenario is evaluated against the same fixed curated ~40 US-listed ETF universe (chosen to span major macro backdrops); the six specialists then identify the highest-potential ETFs for the current context, forming the week's theoretical portfolio for deep, focused analysis.

 Layer 2 — Five Independent SENIOR Verdicts

-Each SENIOR receives the fusion document, the Panel outputs for that week’s edition, and quantitative data on the focused ETFs.
-They deliberate independently — no communication between them.
+Each SENIOR instance receives the fusion document (assembled Mon–Wed from news, market data, prediction markets, and specialist inputs), the six Panel analyses for that week's edition, and quantitative data on the focused ETFs.
+They deliberate independently — no communication between instances, no shared intermediate reasoning.

 SENIOR 1 through SENIOR 5 are five architecturally separate verdict pipelines.
-Each instance runs on its own stack; they share no state and never see one another’s intermediate reasoning.
-Same material in; five independent conclusions out.
+Each runs on its own stack; they share no state and never see one another's intermediate reasoning or partial conclusions.
+Same structured material in — five genuinely independent conclusions out.
+This is the mechanism that makes divergence meaningful: when four agree and one dissents, that dissent is not noise.

-What matters to you as an investor is not which line of reasoning is “right” — it’s whether the consensus holds or the verdicts split.
-Divergence is information, not noise.
+What matters to you as an investor is not which line of reasoning is "right" — it's whether the consensus holds or the verdicts split.
+A 5-0 unanimous risk flag is a different signal than a 3-2 divergence.
+PRIME maps that distinction explicitly every Friday.

-PRIME runs a fixed protocol on the five SENIOR outputs:
+PRIME runs a fixed, consistent protocol on the five SENIOR outputs every Friday:

-• Measures consensus degree (how much do the five agree?)
+• Measures consensus degree — how strongly do the five verdict pipelines agree, and on what?

-• Maps divergence (where exactly do they split, and why does it matter?)
+• Maps divergence — where exactly do they split, on which ETFs or risk dimensions, and why does that split matter for your decision?

-• Assesses evidence quality (is the consensus grounded or coincidental?)
+• Assesses evidence quality — is the consensus grounded in independent convergence, or could it reflect a shared input blind spot?

-• Flags systemic bias risk (are all five making the same mistake?)
+• Flags systemic bias risk — are all five making the same structural assumption that could be wrong?

-Output: consensus scenario · indicative positioning (evidence balance, not an order) tension map · base risk parameters
+Output every Friday: consensus scenario · indicative positioning (evidence balance, not an order) tension map · base risk parameters · risk flags

 Fixed protocol = comparable between weeks.
-You can track how the consensus shifts.
+You can track how the consensus shifts from one Friday to the next.
+When the tension index rises, that's a signal — not just market noise.
 This is not opinion.
 This is method.

 1. Monday–Wednesday